tupol/spark-utils-demos/README.md

 [here](https://github.com/tupol/spark-utils/blob/master/docs/file-data-sink.md).
 In addition to the `FileSinkConfiguration`, there is also a `JdbcSinkConfiguration`.

-The application context factory needs to be adjusted as well, but the change is again trivial:
+The application context factory needs to be adjusted as well, but the change remains trivial:
 ```scala
 ...
     config.extract[FileSinkConfiguration]("output")